CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 ### Helper Functions Specifications

+-   Helper functions are used to define validation and translation rules in the translation file.
 -   There are two types of helper function:

     -   **validation helper functions:** Return an invalidation code when passed values do not fulfill some specific conditions or a valid value.
+Used only in the "validationRules" column of the translation table.

     -   **translation helper functions:** Return a specific value when validation rules are fulfilled.
+Used only in the "transationRules" column of the translation table.

 -   All validation helper functions should be able to accept a single attribute or a comma separated list of attributes.
-E.g. smallerThan("first\_name, last\_name", 20) so that the function returns FALSE is any of the listed value does not fulfill the condition.
+E.g. smallerThan("first\_name, last\_name", 20) so that the function returns FALSE if any listed value does not fulfill the condition implemented by the function.
--   When applicable, translate helper functions should be designed to be able to transform one or many attributes into one.
--   Only "validationRules" can be a semi-colon separated list of helper functions.
+-   "validationRules" can be composed of a semi-colon separated list of validation helper functions.
 This is the equivalent of putting a AND logical operator between each function.
--   Every validation function must take a list of values, some parameters, an invalidation value and a flag indicating to stop the translation engine or not when one value is invalidated.
+-   Every validation function must take a list of values, some parameters, an invalidation code and a flag indicating to stop the translation engine or not when one value is invalidated.
--   Every validation function must return TRUE, FALSE or the invalidation value.
+-   Every validation function must return TRUE, FALSE or the invalidation code (or both as an array of two values to resolve any conflict of interpretation).

+-   When applicable, translation helper functions should be designed to be able to transform one or many attributes into one.
 -   Translation rules must take a list of values and a set of parameters and return a single value of type compatible with the type of the target attribute as defined by "targetAttributeType".
 -   Translation functions should always double check for null values and if the passed values are of the right type.

-#### List of validation rules functions
+#### List of validation rules functions (work in progress, many more to come)

--   **bool between(str variable, int lowerBound, bool lbInclusive=TRUE,
-    int upperBound, bool ubInclusive=TRUE, str invalidValue=NULL,
+-   **any between(decimal variable, decimal lowerBound, bool lbInclusive=TRUE, decimal upperBound, bool ubInclusive=TRUE, str
-    boolean stopEngine=FALSE)**
+    invalidCode=NULL, boolean stopOnInvalid=FALSE)**
-    -   TRUE if "variable" &gt;= "lowerBound" and "variable" &lt;= "upperBound", FALSE or invalidValue otherwise.
+    -   TRUE if "variable" &gt;= "lowerBound" and "variable" &lt;= "upperBound", FALSE or invalidCode otherwise.
     -   "lbInclusive" and "ubInclusive" determines if corresponding bounds are inclusive or not.

--   **bool greaterThan(str variable, float lowerBound, bool inclusive=TRUE, str invalidValue=NULL, boolean stopEngine=FALSE)**
+-   **any greaterThan(decimal variable, decimal lowerBound, bool inclusive=TRUE, str invalidCode=NULL, boolean stopOnInvalid=FALSE)**
-    -   TRUE if "variable" is &gt;= "lowerBound", FALSE or invalidValue otherwise.
+    -   TRUE if "variable" is &gt;= "lowerBound", FALSE or invalidCode otherwise.
     -   "inclusive" determines if "lowerBound" is inclusive.

--   **bool lesserThan(str variable, float upperBound, bool inclusive=TRUE, str invalidValue=NULL, boolean stopEngine=FALSE)**
+-   **any lesserThan(decimal variable, decimal upperBound, bool inclusive=TRUE, str invalidCode=NULL, boolean stopOnInvalid=FALSE)**
-    -   TRUE if "variable" is &gt;= "upperBound", FALSE or invalidValue otherwise.
+    -   TRUE if "variable" is &gt;= "upperBound", FALSE or invalidCode otherwise.
     -   "inclusive" determines if "upperBound" is inclusive.

+-   **any match(str variable, str list, str invalidCode=NULL, boolean
+    stopOnInvalid=FALSE)**
+    -   TRUE if "variable" is found in the first "value" column of the "list" table, FALSE or invalidCode otherwise.

+#### List of translation rules functions (work in progress, many more to come)

+-   **any copy(any variable)**
+    -   Simply copy the source value since it is valid and does not need translation.

+-   **decimal scale(decimal variable, decimal lowerBound1, decimal
+    upperBound1, decimal lowerBound2, decimal upperBound2)**
+    -   Scale "variable" from a "lowerBound1"-"upperBound1" interval to a "lowerBound2"-"upperbound2" interval.

+-   **str map(str variable, str sourceList, str targetList)**
+    -   Map "variable" to a value from the "value" column of the "sourceList" table and return the corresponding value from "value" column of the "targetList" table.

 #### Notes